 The effects of calcium and phosphorus, two minerals integral to bone formation, may be enhanced through lithium supplementation.
 Some research indicates lithium's potential to support bone strength.

 Lithium appears to decrease the risk of bone fractures.
-Other studies have found that lithium chloride salt helped bone fractures heal by activating the "Wnt signaling pathway" — a way the body communicates to repair damaged tissues, including bone.
+Lithium chloride salt also helped bone fractures heal by activating the "Wnt signaling pathway" — a way the body communicates to repair damaged tissues, including bone.
 However, the scientists only observed this healing effect once a fracture occurs.
 Lithium chloride also helped damaged cartilage heal.

 3. Improves Focus & Attention